nathan815/LostCities/README.md

 ## Technical Details

 ### Backend
 The backend is written in Java, utilizing Spring Boot for the REST API and websocket connections.
 The domain/business logic is decoupled from Spring &mdash; my goal with this was to learn how to write more testable code decoupled from framework code.
-The overall structure is inspired by my basic understanding of Domain Driven Design, but it's lacking a lot of the principles.
+The overall structure is inspired by my basic understanding of Domain Driven Design (DDD), but it's lacking some principles.
 Improvements will be made over time.
 Feel free to submit an issue or PR if you see something to be improved!

 #### High Level Overview